rtoal/ple/docs/reinforcement/js.md

 1. Write a function that takes in an object and returns the product of its x and y properties.
 If no argument is passed in, return 1.
 Write the function using a pattern for its parameter.
 Supply defaults so the function body is simply return `x * y`.

+1. Show how to declare the function that is called like this: `push({onTheStack: s, theValue: v})`?
+Use an object pattern in the parameter list.

 1. What are global scope, function scope, and block scope?

 1. How do let-bound and var-bound function-scope variables differ?
 (Make sure the phrase “temporal dead zone” appears in your answer.)